AminaBkz/TASK00/README.md

-# Animal Dataset Preparation - Python task
+# Dataloader project - Python Task

 This repository contains my implementation of the first part of a dataloader assignment , which is inspired by 'torch.utils.data.Dataset'